Allison Bran of REX, an internationally award-winning marketing agency in Vancouver that helps brands to stop guess-marketing and start leading.

 How have you adapted personally and professionally during COVID?

-Allison Bran: Family management was on top of mind because our old schedule no longer worked.
+Allison Bran: Family management was on top of my mind because our old schedule no longer worked.
 Both my husband and I had to come up with a plan to adapt to the new-time requirements and sudden work-from-home adjustments.

 Professionally, I connected with my network of entrepreneurs in diverse business groups to talk about how we were all adapting in different areas of our business.
 This gave me an opportunity to learn from them and find out how I can help.
 It gave me a reason to intentionally research solutions to help my business network, and through helping my group, I helped myself.